ShahidShk/Coursera-MachineLearningAssignment/README.md

 # Coursera-MachineLearningAssignment
-R markdown and Report submission for Machine Learning Course
+Submission of R markdown with analysis for Machine Learning course assignment.